SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

     }
      return dictionary;
 ```
-* After that, we use [HTMModeltraining](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/HTMModeltraining.cs) class to train our model using the converted sequences.
+* After that, we use [HTMModeltraining](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/HTMModeltraining.cs) class to train our model using the converted sequences in supervised approach.
 This class returns our trained model object predictor.
 ```csharp
 .....
 MultiSequenceLearning learning = new MultiSequenceLearning();